8 Simple Motivation Tips for Photographers

 Network with Other Photographers

 Follow some of your favorite professional and amateur photographers on social networking websites.
 Join photo sharing websites and let the work of others inspire you.
-Looking at the world through the eyes of someone else may give you a fresh perspective that has been missing from your work.
+Looking at the world through the eyes of someone else may give you a fresh perspective.
+One that has been missing from your work.
 Attend an in-person meeting or convention related to photography.

 Try New Equipment

 Try out a new lens, a new filter or even a new camera to see if the updated technology can help to inspire you.
 Getting bored with what you have is a common way to lose your motivation.
-When a new piece of equipment is not within your budget, ask a friend if you can borrow or trade pieces of equipment to get you through the slump.
+When a new piece of equipment is not within your budget, ask a friend.
+Ask if you can borrow or trade pieces of equipment to get you through the slump.
 You may find that your friend is in a similar situation.

 Ask for Criticism